 All those reports are made by safety experts.
 So, say thanks to them.
 They do it for your benefit.

-They are trying to find out deficiencies from safety standards, best safety practices, and government regulations.
+They are trying to find out deficiencies in safety standards, best safety practices, and government regulations.

 You don’t have to work to find such findings by yourself.
 Maybe you will not be able to find them at all.

 Implement all those findings to improve your workplace safety.

 Sometimes, you will need expert help to improve your workplace safety or after an accident.

 It is okay as long as you can provide enough money for it.

 But, keeping zero accident records or stopping accident re-occurrence in your workplace is everything compared with your money.